-The project uses a digital image database which displays the search results.
-The database displays scans of pages from Soldiers of the Great War.
+All corresponding records will come up.
+These will appear as scans of pages from Soldiers of the Great War.
 Clicking on any small image of a page brings up a full-page display.
-Each photograph contains the name, residence, and cause of death or injury:
+Each photograph contains the name, community, and cause of death or injury:

 K.A.
 Killed in action